Gilad-Sterman/mister-coin/README.md

 # MisterCoin

-Web project for transferring "coins" to contacts built in Angular using Rxjs
+Frontend web project for transferring "coins" to contacts built in Angular using Rxjs